eclipse-vertx/vert.x/gradle_dev.md

 # Fork and clone the template project

-We provide a template Gradle project which you can clone to get you started.
+We provide a template [Gradle project](https://github.com/vert-x/vertx-gradle-template) which you can clone to get you started.

-The template project is here: https://github.com/vert-x/vertx-gradle-template

 Fork it in github, then clone it locally